Last updated on May 18th, 2020 at 11:12 pm

 Appraisers usually charge a flat fee or an hourly rate (about $200 to $400 depending on their expertise).
 They SHOULD NOT, however, ask for a fee based on a percentage of the item’s value.
 Moreover, it’s a violation of professional ethics to offer to buy the item they have appraised.

-To find a qualified professional appraiser, check with the Appraisers Association of America (a nonprofit organization established in 1949), the International Society of Appraisers (Founded in 1979), and the American Society of Appraisers (established in 1952).
+To find a qualified professional appraiser for your Valuable Collector Items, check with the Appraisers Association of America (a nonprofit organization established in 1949), the International Society of Appraisers (Founded in 1979), and the American Society of Appraisers (established in 1952).
 Or you can use online expert appraisers such as WorthPoint (around $30 per appraisal) or Value My Stuff (around $10 per appraisal).

 Do Your Own Appraisal of Valuable Collector Items